 The issue with the looks is somewhat taken care of in the live-action version, with the antagonists having a fair amount of attractive people, and Dr. Asada being the only one pointed out to be good-looking.

 Only Yesterday sometimes comes across as a tract about the importance of Japanese farming.
-It avoids being irritating through the sheer quality of the animation and storytelling—and it helps that the monologues are sometimes being interrupted by the character saying that he is getting too serious.
+However, the monologues are sometimes interrupted by the character saying that he is getting too serious.

 Most of Hayao Miyazaki's movies have at least one segment that preaches the importance of respecting and preserving nature.
 That is, if the plot itself isn't completely built around the aesop.
 Miyazaki often protests that he does not make films with the intent of sending messages, he just makes them to entertain and for profit.
 Fans have a hard time believing that given his criticism about capitalism and globalization.